 The assessment grade will be weighted 10% of the final semester average.
+Therefore a student's semester average could be affected negatively should students not do well on the final.

 Students will be required to attend assessment days if they are failing a course, or have absences exceeding the following: